 Chess without a headache!
 Susan covers every detail of making this game meaningful and fun for even the very young.

-— Rita Zener, AMI (Association Montessori Internationale) teacher trainer
+— Rita Zener, AMI Montessori teacher trainer, Washington DC

 If you are looking for a book that will help you to introduce the game of chess to your child in a non-competitive, gradual, and fun way – you have found it!

 Deep respect and understanding of human development in its formative stages is a common denominator of all Ms. Stephenson’s books.
 In NO CHECKMATE you will find a conceptual framework of developmental characteristics along with a practical guidance in form of preliminary games and activities, gradual introduction to the key rules of the game, and more… This book opened a new field of exploration and joy for me and my two daughters!

 — Dmitry Ostrovsky, Moravian Montessori teacher and dad, working in Moscow